compwiz32/website/content/authors/admin/_index.md

 mastodon: https://fosstodon.org/@mikekanakos
 rtpsug: https://www.meetup.com/research-triangle-powershell-users-group
 ---
-Microsoft MVP, PowerShell expert, lifelong learner, and active member of the PowerShell and Azure communities.
+- Microsoft MVP, PowerShell expert, lifelong learner, and active member of the PowerShell and Azure communities.
+"Automate all the things!"